animal-tree/Writing-stuff/Trauma-possession.md

 It's made especially distorted by the hyperbole of "rule forever".
 That exasperation, a human element, turns the whole phrasing into uninterpretable evil when all that's being conveyed is: "I strongly — really strongly — feel that humanity is evil and won't become better in my lifetime, and I feel the need to express this at this moment."

 This much specificity shouldn't be necessary to make exasperated expression empathizable.
+But note: I phrased like a fact, not with a hint of exasperation in my tone.
+I phrased it like an observation of God.
+That makes me believe I'm being framed even as I talk.